aagarwal1012/Animated-Text-Kit/README.md

 ),
 ```

+**Note:** You might come up with an issue that the `text` does not get updated with `setState` as shown [here](https://github.com/aagarwal1012/Animated-Text-Kit/issues/27).The solution to this, is a key that changes based on the text.
+For reference, watch [this](https://www.youtube.com/watch?v=kn0EOS-ZiIc) video.

 # Bugs or Requests

 If you encounter any problems feel free to open an [issue](https://github.com/aagarwal1012/Animated-Text-Kit/issues/new?template=bug_report.md).
 If you feel the library is missing a feature, please raise a [ticket](https://github.com/aagarwal1012/Animated-Text-Kit/issues/new?template=feature_request.md) on GitHub and I'll look into it.
 Pull request are also welcome.